GumTreeDiff/pythonparser/README.md

 ### Tree format

-This section describes format of tree, that pythonparser-3 produces.
+This section describes the format of the tree that **python3** parser produces.

-Produced tree is a valid XML document.
-Each node in the document corresponds to a node of Python AST.
+The produced tree is a valid XML document.
+Each node in the document corresponds to a node of Python Abstract syntax tree (AST).
-Since the second version of the GumTree library takes into account only tag of the node, `value` attribute, token position attributes and nothing more, we have to include additional information about some nodes into their tags.
+Since the second version of the [GumTree](https://github.com/GumTreeDiff/gumtree) library takes into account only the label of the node, the `value` attribute, the token position attributes, and nothing else, we have to include additional information about some nodes into their labels.
 So, it is necessary to note several nuances of the format:
-1. Operations are directly included into node tag.
-They follow the `underscore` character.
+1. Operations are directly included into the label of the node.
+They follow `the underscore`.

     <details><summary>Example</summary>

-    Node with `BinOp_Add` tag is `BinOp` (binary operation) node and operation of that node is addition.
+    A node with the `BinOp_Add` label is a `BinOp` (binary operation) node and the operation of that node is addition.

     </details>
 2. [Expression context](https://greentreesnakes.readthedocs.io/en/latest/nodes.html#Load)
-is directly included into node tag.
-It follows the `underscore` character.
+is directly included into the label of the nod.
+It follows `the underscore`.

     <details><summary>Example</summary>

     <p>

-    Node with `Name_Load` tag is `Name` node and the context of that `Name` is `Load`, which means that we "load" or "read" the content holden by `Name` node
+    A node with the `Name_Load` label is a `Name` node and the context of that `Name` is `Load`, which means that we "load" or "read" the content held by the `Name` node

     </p>

     </details>
-3. Type of value contained in constant node (`Constant`, `Num`, `Str`) directly included into node tag.
+3. The type of the value contained in the constant node (`Constant`, `Num`, `Str`) is directly included into the label of the node.
-   It follows the `hyphen` character.
+   It follows `the hyphen`.

    <details><summary>Example</summary>

    <p>

-   Node with `Constant-float` tag is `Constant` node and the value contained in it has the `float` type.
+   A node with the `Constant-float` label is the `Constant` node and the value contained in it has the `float` type.

    </p>